sigp/lighthouse/book/src/ui-configuration.md

 ## Running the Docker container (Recommended)

-The common usage is to run Siren at a client computer connecting to a server running the node.
-The following guide is to setup Siren at a client computer and connect it to the server via SSH, so that Siren can be accessed and viewed from the client computer's browser.
+The common usage is to use a client computer to connect to a server running the node and Siren.
+The following guide is for this and to connect to the server via SSH, so that Siren can be accessed and viewed from the client computer's browser.

  1. Create a directory to run Siren: